undefinedDarkness/undefineddarkness.github.io/src/2022/memory-for-idiots.md

 # Memory for Idiots (like me)
-Just a collection of my notes from my time using C
+Just a collection of my notes from my time learning C

 ## Analogy
 ![](/assets/images/memory-analogy.svg)
 Essentially the CPU cache is like a tub of water you have at home (program), But since it's at home, its very fast to access it.
 The stack is like a outdoor water tank, still very fast to access but slower than the cache and you can access a lot more water at once too.
 The heap is like a village well, It takes time to get to it but once you're there, you can effectivley get as much water as you want.

+There technically, is a much more nuanced difference between the stack and the heap and they can be entirely just in one's head but it makes explaining stuff a lot simpler.

 ### Example Problem: Returning a string from a function
 Let's say we want to write a function in C to return a string time stamp, Very simple right?